Let me recall a few things.

 Problem with bootloader on UEFI systems

-While installing Linux, even if you choose the USB as the destination for bootloader, the existing ESP partition is still used for placing the EFI file for the new distribution.
+While installing Linux, even if you choose the USB as the destination for the bootloader, the existing ESP partition is still used for placing the EFI file for the new distribution.

-- The system you used for installing Linux on USB may not boot and end up with grub error if you don’t have the Linux USB plugged in.
+- The system you used for installing Linux on USB may not boot and end up with a grub error if you don’t have the Linux USB plugged in.

-- The Linux USB you created won’t boot on other systems because its EFI files are on the ESP partitions of the system which was used to install Linux on USB.
+- The Linux USB you created won’t boot on other systems because its EFI files are on the ESP partitions of the system which was used to install Linux on the USB.

 This fails the entire idea of having a portable Linux USB, right?

 Worry not.
 I’ll share a neat trick for installing Ubuntu or other Linux distributions on a USB without messing up with the bootloader of the host system and the system on the USB.

 Things to know before installing Linux on a USB

 The solution or workaround to the bootloader problem is that you do not let the installer know that there is already an ESP partition.